 Nurturing beginning readers is a delicate balance of finding the right books and not applying too much pressure!
+This summer book list for beginning readers should help you with the first part.
 Both of my boys love books but they had very different experiences learning to read.
-My older child spoiled me by learning to read on his own when he was 3, but my youngest is now 6 and still working on sounding out words.
-He’s coming along and I’ve found may ways to encourage him without forcing the issue. (<– click there to read some of them)
+My older child spoiled me by learning to read on his own when he was 3, but my youngest at 6 was still working on sounding out words.
+There are many ways to encourage kids to read without ways to encourage kids to read without forcing the issue. (<-- click there to read some of them)

-His progress as a beginning reader is encouraging and I created this book list for beginning readers like him with summer reading in mind.
+I created this book list for beginning readers with summer reading in mind.
 Our summer reading style is very casual.
 No book logs, no page requirements, just tons of books scattered all over the apartment to inspire reading any time, any where.
-My 6 year old will be headed into 2nd grade in the fall, but this is more of a kindergarten and 1st grade book list as our cut off date means he would be headed into 1st grade almost anywhere else in the country (don’t get me started about that).
+This is a great summer reading list for kindergarteners, as well as 1st grade and 2nd graders.
 (Note: book covers and titles are affiliate links.)